SerhiyMakarenko/isc-kea-dockerized/README.md

 This container provides the IPv4 DHCP server dockerized using ISC maintained packages to compensate lag behind official ISC releases for Debian 10 (Buster).

+# Details
+Currently, the image supports the following CPU architectures:
+ - x86_64 (amd64);
+ - armhf (arm32v6);
+ - arm7l (arm32v6);
+ - aarch6 (arm64v8).

+This means that the image can be used on regular PC's with Intel CPU as well as on single-board computers like Raspberry Pi with ARM CPU.

 # Usage
 To run container you need to execute command listed below:
 ```